ksemaj/Grievances/README.md

 # Grievance Portal

-A lightweight React PWA for submitting and managing grievances.
+A lightweight React app for submitting and managing grievances.
 Built with React 19, Vite 7, Tailwind CSS, and Supabase.

 ## Overview